fiinix/fiinix.github.io/_posts/2013/05/2013-05-26-embracing-the-everyday-english.md

 date: 2013-05-26T20:58:00+00:00
 author: Carlos
 layout: post
-tags: ["Monorun!", "The Abominable Weekly Update", Immigration, Pétanque]
+tags: ["Monorun!", "The Abominable Weekly Update", Immigration, Cooking]
-category: personal
+category: Life
 excerpt: "In which we make a Sunday roast, play Pétanque and talk about the game Beije and I made."
 ---
 Surprise!
 It's another post.
 Yeah, sometimes I spoil all of you.
 But don't worry as this isn't one of those times.
 This is the post in which I talk about the things I did, drank and ate in the last week.
 As you can probably tell, it's exciting stuff all around.